Updated: Oct 29, 2020

-While running can be a component of life, a hobby or a choice of lifestyle, this sport goes way beyond that: running has taught me so much about myself and, most importantly, extraordinary valuable lessons I can apply to my life.
+While running can be an integral component of life, a hobby, or a lifestyle choice, the sport goes way beyond that.
+Running has taught me so much about myself and, most importantly, extraordinary valuable life lessons.

-Just this morning I had one of my thoughest runs ever.
+Just this morning I had one of my toughest runs ever.
 Not the farthest, the hardest!
-But I know, as a fact, it is partly my fault.
-Simply because lately I've been making some unwise choices when it comes to running.
-I am well aware of the fact that to run longer miles it is important to train properly and to build up volume during the week and I haven't done so.
-Since currently I am not training for any specific races I'm not following any specific plans and that is the reason I am, knowinly, messing up.
-To make matters even worse, that hasn't stopped me from making mistakes.
+But I know it is partly my fault simply because, lately, I've been making some unwise choices when running.
+I am well aware that to run longer miles it is important to train properly and to increase my distance during the week, and I haven't done so.
+Since I am not currently training for a race, I'm not following any specific plans and that is why I’m messing up.
 Let's hope today's experience helps me to wise up a bit . . .

-Last week I was very excited about the fact that after an entire week and a half without running, due to a cold, I was able to accomplish eight miles with no injuries or pain.
-In the back of my head, however, I knew I shouldn't be feeling so positive that quickly.
+Last week I was very excited that after an entire week and a half without running due to a cold, I was able to run eight miles with no injuries or pain.
+In the back of my head, however, I knew I shouldn't be feeling that positive so soon.
 Unfortunately, I was right about that!

 Today, my goal was to run ten miles.
-As soon as I started running I had a feeling it wasn't going to be a good run.
-Besides that, at mile one I was already feeling my left calf, which had been bothering me since the previous two short runs I had during the week.
+As soon as I started running, I had a feeling it wasn't going to be a good run.
+At mile one I was already feeling my left calf, which had bothered me on the two short runs earlier in the week.

-"Do you want to head back instead of doing bridge?"
+"Do you want to head back instead of doing the bridge?"

 "Nope!
 We are doing this.
 Let's go!"

 I know for a non-runner that sounds like a very stupid idea.
-In fact, it is in some ways.
-Maybe it is all the way around...
-Who knows?
-Who is to judge, after all!? ...
-But let's think about the fact that many times in life, even though we know better, we keep making the same mistakes.
-While we feel stupid for insisting, there's also another side we need to take into consideration: we do it because (we might just be really dumb or). . . because deep in our hearts we believe that at the end things will work out!
-Good news is, sometimes we turn out to be we right.
-On the other hand, the bad news is: there's the other percentage of it when we are not.
+In some ways, it was.
+But many times in life, we make the same mistakes even though we know better.
+While we feel stupid for insisting, there's also another side we need to take into consideration: we do it because we might just be really dumb or . . . because deep in our hearts we believe that things will work out in the end!
+The good news is, sometimes we turn out to be right.
+On the other hand, the bad news is sometimes we are not.

-But in reality it is a matter of give and take.
+But in reality, it is a matter of give and take.
 Try and fail.
 And we can't blame ourselves for wanting to try.
-In my case, I am a firm believer that it is more valuable to give it a chance and try other than sitting in inertia instead and never finding out what the outcome would have been...
+I am a firm believer that it is better to take a chance than sit inert and never find out what the outcome would have been.

-Long story short, when I started going up the Rickenbacker Causeway, also known as the Key Biscayne Bridge, against the 21 MPH winds, my right knee started to hurt as well and I still had over six miles to go, plus I had to go up the Bridge once again on the way back.
-I was sore in both legs.
-I couldn't rely in one to give the other leg a break.
-They both hurt.
-Next, I started to wonder if I was going to be able to finish my run.
-But neither my pain, nor my thoughts made me want to quit or even slowed me down.
+Long story short: when I started going up the Rickenbacker Causeway, also known as the Key Biscayne Bridge, against the 21-mph winds, my right knee started to hurt.
+I still had over six miles to go and I had to go up the bridge on the way back.
+Both legs were sore; I couldn't rely on one to give the other a break.
+Then I started to wonder if I was going to be able to finish my run.
+But neither my pain nor those thoughts made me want to quit or even slowed me down.
 You know why?
-Because one thing running has taught me it is how important it is to have goals and to give our best to accomplish them.
-With life it shouldn't be any different.
+Because one of the things running has taught me is how important it is to have goals and to do our best to accomplish them.
+It shouldn't be any different with life.

-How often have we had such hard times and we kept focusing on the issues instead of looking at the bigger picture?
-Sometimes while inside the storm we forget to concentrate on our main purpose; our targets in life.
-Even worse, sadly enough no matter how old we are, some of us have never figured out any of them.
-This sport teaches you, no matter what, that the reason you got started at the first place is greater than any difficulty you encounter along the way.
+How often have we had hard times and kept focusing on the issue instead of looking at the bigger picture?
+Sometimes, while inside the storm, we forget to concentrate on our main purpose—our goals in life.
+Even worse, no matter how old we are, some of us haven’t figured out any of them.
+This sport teaches you that no matter the reason you started running in the first place, it is greater than any difficulty you encounter along the way.
 You gotta be strong.
 You gotta be persistent.
-You need to find strength within and keep moving on!
-With life is the same way.
+You gotta find strength within and keep moving on!
+Life is the same way.

 I did, in fact, have to stop a couple of times to stretch both legs to ease the pain a bit.
-When heading down the bridge on the way back, I was going so fast and the impact was so great that I felt a lot of pain from my knee almost to all the way down to my foot.
-I had, for a second, to restrict my right leg from touching the ground.
-It wasn't for my best interest to do so, but at that point I just wanted to make sure I could reach as far as I could running before the pain started to get so severe that I would have to start to walk.
-Today was the kind of the day in which I was right about everything: I was right about the fact this wasn't going to be a good run.
-But I also was right when I decided to give it a chance and at least try.
-At the end, with all the difficulties I was able to run all my ten miles, even though at mile nine I was pretty much pulling my leg...
+When heading down the bridge on the way back, I was going so fast and the impact was so great that I felt a lot of pain from my knee almost down to my foot.
+For a second, I had to restrict my right leg from touching the ground.
+It wasn't in my best interest to do so, but I just wanted to make sure I could get as far as I could running before the pain became so severe that I would have to walk.
+Today was the kind of day I was right about everything: I was right that this wasn't going to be a good run.
+But I also was right when I decided to at least try.
+In the end, I was able to run all ten miles, even though at mile nine I was pretty much pulling my leg along.

-As I sit here right now, writing this post while icing my knee, I can't help but keep thinking about how many runners training for the marathon we encounter along the way that just refuse to quit, no matter how much pain they feel.
+As I sit here writing this post while icing my knee, I can't help but think about how many runners training for marathons just refuse to quit, no matter how much pain they feel.
 And why is that?
 Not because they are stubborn.
-They are - I guess it is a prerequisit for becoming a runner—but there's much more to it: they have a goal and they have worked hard to get where they are and they just refuse to give up that easily!
-They have learned how strong their body is and they have a lot of self-confidence.
+Well, they are, I guess it is a prerequisite for becoming a runner—but there's much more to it: they have a goal and have worked hard to get where they are and they just refuse to give up easily!
+They have learned how strong their body is and have a lot of self-confidence.

-They also know quitting is going to make them feel like they failed and there's no worse feeling than spending the rest of the day listening to your own brain telling you that you suck, when in fact you know that is not true.
-When you become a runner, you also learn that the brain is almost like a separate compartment of your body: it has its own mind and opinions...
-Sometimes all we gotta do it is to tell it to shut up before, during or even after a run.
+They also know quitting is going to make them feel like they failed, and there's no worse feeling than spending the rest of the day listening to your own brain telling you that you suck.
+When you become a runner, you learn that the brain is almost like a separate compartment of your body; it has its own mind and opinions.
+Sometimes all we gotta do it is to tell it to shut up before, during, or even after a run.

 Running empowers us.
-It not only makes us feel good about ourselves, but it also gives us confidence.
+It not only makes us feel good about ourselves, but it gives us confidence.
 I noticed a huge change in my own behavior after I became a runner.
-Before, when I got hurt, I would make a big deal out of it and I would sit around the house with a sad face.
-Now, for countless times while running I was able to overcome so many sores, pains and challenges.
-All that is because I know that they are just a small part of something greater.
-Not long ago while running short miles, my running mate accidentally tripped me over.
+Before, I would make a big deal out of it when I got hurt, and I would sit around the house with a sad face.
+Now, I am able to overcome so many sores, pains, and challenges while running.
+That is because I know that they are just a small part of something greater.
+Not long ago while running short miles, my running mate accidentally tripped me.
 While those milliseconds passed, I started to see everything in slow motion.
-As I started to prepare myself to fall down, I kept thinking to myself:
+As I started to fall, I kept thinking:

-"Sh..t!
-If I fall down I will mess up my knee, I won't be able to run for a while and to top that I will rip off my compression pants.
+"Sh*t!
+If I fall down, I will mess up my knee, won't be able to run for a while, and to top that, I will rip my compression pants.
 They are expensive!
-I gotta figure something out!!!"
+I gotta figure something out!"

-So, as I was falling and placing my hands ahead of me to reduce the impact, I realized there was a wire fence right next to us, so I kept stepping towards it and threw myself against it.
+So, as I was falling and placing my hands ahead of me to reduce the impact, I realized there was a wire fence right next to us, so I kept stepping toward it and threw myself against it.
 I stretched my arm, but I didn't stop running.
-Quickly, I was able to put myself together and I kept on running.
-At a point, I noticed there was a little bit of blood on my arm, but I didn't mind it.
-What mattered the most was the fact that I had to finish my miles!
+Quickly, I was able to put myself together and kept on running.
+At a point, I noticed there was a little bit of blood on my arm, but I didn't mind.
+What mattered the most was finishing my miles!
 See the difference?
-When we learn we can endure any type of pain or discomfort we know that at the end we will be fine, even if sometimes that means we will need to treat it later on.
+When we learn we can endure any type of pain or discomfort, we know that at the end we will be fine, even if sometimes that means we need to treat it later on.

-Now, why should it be any different when it comes to life?
+Why should it be any different when it comes to life?
 Sometimes we complain, but the toughest moments we encounter along the way are the ones that teach us the most valuable lessons.
-No matter how big the problem or the issue is, our mindset is what is at stake and plays the big role: that's what makes the difference.
+No matter how big the problem or the issue is, our mindset is what plays the biggest role: that's what makes the difference.

-The first time I ever ran 10 miles.
+The first time I ever ran ten miles.

-And here it is one of the most important things I've learned while running: humility.
+And one of the most important things I've learned while running is humility.
 No matter how awesome of a runner you are, eventually, you will need others.
 We all have bad days.
 We all have bad runs.
-That's what friends and fellow runners are for.
-Being part of a running club or a community, gives you peace of mind.
-It makes us aware of the fact that other's are watching out for us and they will be there in case we need them.
-That applies to many other sports as well.
-Just recently, a fellow runner had an accident while ridding her bike.
-She shared with one of my running partners that some guy came out of nowhere, grabbed her hand and started to talk to her and helped her while she was on the ground.
+That's what friends and fellow runners are for; being part of a running club or a community gives us peace of mind.
+Others are watching out for us and they will be there in case we need them.
+That applies to other sports as well.
+Just recently, a fellow runner had an accident while riding her bike.
+Some guy came out of nowhere, grabbed her hand, started to talk to her, and helped her while she was on the ground.

-Later on, as we finished our miles he came up to me and thanked me for going up the bridge with him:
+Later, as we finished our miles, he came up to me and thanked me for going up the bridge with him:

-To me, that is a perfect example and one of the greatest analogies I can make in comparison to life: at times, our paths become very difficult to thrive on, but God puts the right people in our lives to help us to get throughout those difficult circumstances.
-Sometimes, we refuse to open up to friends, seek help and to share what we are feeling, with the thought in mind that it is pointless.
-But, apart of the fact that some people are very private, I believe that conception is mistaken simply because when we have real friends by our side, we don't need to go through it all by ourselves.
+To me, that is a perfect example and one of the greatest analogies I can make: at times in life, our paths become very difficult, but God puts the right people in our lives to help us to get through those difficult circumstances.
+Sometimes, we refuse to open up to friends, seek help, and share what we are feeling, thinking it is pointless.
+But, apart from the fact that some people are very private, I believe that idea is mistaken; when we have real friends by our side, we don't need to go through any all by ourselves.
 We might try to do it alone, but we don't have to.
 After all, together we are stronger!